Black Sabbath: 2010–2014: Second Osbourne reunion and 13

 In a January 2010 interview while promoting his biography I Am Ozzy, Osbourne stated that although he would not rule it out, he was doubtful there would be a reunion with all four original members of the band.
 Osbourne stated: "I'm not gonna say I've written it out forever, but right now I don't think there's any chance.
 But who knows what the future holds for me?
 If it's my destiny, fine."
 In July, Butler said that there would be no reunion in 2011, as Osbourne was already committed to touring with his solo band.
 However, by that August they had already met up to rehearse together, and continued to do so through the autumn.
 On 11 November 2011, Iommi, Butler, Osbourne, and Ward announced that they were reuniting to record a new album with a full tour in support beginning in 2012.
 Guitarist Iommi was diagnosed with lymphoma on 9 January 2012, which forced the band to cancel all but two shows (Download Festival, and Lollapalooza Festival) of a previously booked European tour.
 It was later announced that an intimate show would be played in their hometown Birmingham.
 It was the first concert since the reunion and the only indoors concerts that year.
 In February 2012, drummer Ward announced that he would not participate further in the band's reunion until he was offered a "signable contract".

 On 21 May 2012, at the O2 Academy in Birmingham, Black Sabbath played their first concert since 2005, with Tommy Clufetos playing the drums.
 In June, they performed at the Download Festival at the Donington Park motorsports circuit in Leicestershire, England, followed by the last concert of the short tour at Lollapalooza Festival in Chicago.
 Later that month, the band started recording an album.
 On 13 January 2013, the band announced that the album would be released in June under the title 13.
-Brad Wilk of Rage Against the Machine was chosen as the drummer, and Rick Rubin was chosen as the producer.
+Brad Wilk (formerly of Rage Against the Machine and Audioslave) was chosen as the drummer, and Rick Rubin was chosen as the producer.
 Mixing of the album commenced in February.
 On 12 April 2013, the band released the album's track listing.
 The standard version of the album features eight new tracks, and the deluxe version features three bonus tracks.

 The band's first single from 13, "God Is Dead?", was released on 19 April 2013.
 On 20 April 2013, Black Sabbath commenced their first Australia/New Zealand tour in 40 years followed by a North American Tour in Summer 2013.
 The second single of the album, "End of the Beginning", debuted on 15 May in a CSI: Crime Scene Investigation episode, where all three members appeared.
-In June 2013, 13 topped both the UK Albums Chart and the U.S. Billboard 200, becoming their first album to reach number one on the latter chart.
+In June 2013, 13 topped both the UK Albums Chart and the US Billboard 200, becoming their first album to reach number one on the latter chart.
 In 2014, Black Sabbath received their first Grammy Award since 2000 with "God Is Dead?" winning Best Metal Performance.